Dynamic CoVaR Modeling and Estimation: Applied Systemic Risk Forecasting for US G-SIBs

-For the empirical forecasting application, we use daily close-to-close log-losses from January 4, 2000 until December 31, 2021 with a total of $n=5535$ trading days, obtained from the financial data provider Refinitiv.
-We use data for the S\&P~500 index as our $Y_t$, and for $X_t$ the S\&P~500 Financials (SPF) that represents the financial sector of the S\&P~500, Bank of America (BAC), Citigroup (C), Goldman Sachs (GS) and JPMorgan Chase (JPM).
-The latter institutions are the four systemically most important US banks according to the \cite{FSB21}.
-With these variables, $\CoVaR_{t,\alpha\mid\beta}$ measures the spillover risk of the financial system/institution to the overall economy.
-We focus on the probability levels $\alpha = \beta = 0.95$ and estimate all models using a rolling window with estimation samples of length 3000 days.
-To reduce the computational burden, we only re-estimate the models every 100 days.

-We consider 12 forecasting models in total.
+We consider six forecasting models from the CoCAViaR class in this section.
 The first three candidate models are from the general class of SAV CoCAViaR models given in \eqref{eqn:SAVCoCAViaRModelClass}.
 The acronym \textit{SAV} indicates that the driving forces of the models are the absolute values of the log-losses, $|X_{t-1}|$ and $|Y_{t-1}|$.
 The top panel of Table \ref{tab:ModelsApplication2} summarizes which covariates are included in each of the employed SAV CoCAViaR model specifications.
 The suffix ``diag'' in the first model indicates that the off-diagonal elements of the parameter matrices $\mA$ and $\mB$ are set to zero.
 Similarly, ``full'' indicates that the full specification of \eqref{eqn:SAVCoCAViaRModelClass} is used (only restricting $B_{12} = 0$ to facilitate two-step M-estimation) and the suffix ``fullA'' indicates that the full matrix $\mA$ is considered, while $\mB$ is restricted to be a diagonal matrix.

 Notice that the SAV-full model is not covered by our modeling framework \eqref{eqn:GeneralModel}, because the CoVaR model depends on lags of $v_t(\vtheta^v)$, such that $c_t(\vtheta^c,\vtheta^v)$ is a function of the VaR parameters $\vtheta^v$ as well.
-Nonetheless, we include this specification here to show that the gains of this extension may be non-existent in practice.
+Nonetheless, we include this specification here to show that the gains in forecast accuracy of this extension may be non-existent in practice.

 Along the lines of \cite{EM04}, we extend the CoCAViaR model class by using signed values of $X_t$ and $Y_t$ to the \emph{Asymmetric Slope (AS) CoCAViaR} models,